Barker-Quantitative-Trading/Backtesting/README.md

 Step 1
 --
-If you do not have git setup so that you can interact with github please set it up with the commands below in terminal.
-It is recommended to follow the method availble from extending Git Setup.
+If you do not have git setup so that you can interact with github please set it up with the instructions below.
+To view the instructions extend Git Setup.
+(All commands are done in terminal)

 <details>
   <summary>Git Setup</summary>